Skip to content

 Step 3: Configure OpenAPI Schema

-In “Configure”“Actions”, add your Vectora endpoint:
+In “Configure”“Actions”, add the Vectora Cloud endpoint:

 openapi: 3.0.0